 Recommitting to Career and Technical Education

 Our world is becoming more complex, more technical, and more specialized.
-Yet, over the last twenty years, we saw a steady deterioration of technical education programs in our schools.
+Yet, over the past 20 years, we saw a steady deterioration of technical education programs in our schools.
 You and I had the benefit of wood shops, metal shops, and a host of other technical options.
 Sadly, we made a mistake as a nation in believing that these were no longer necessary.
 This has narrowed the offerings of our high schools.
 It has forced too many kids into traditional lecture and listen courses when their learning style is often more hands-on.
 This has taken a toll, especially among our young men who drop out at substantially higher rates.
 We must keep building 21st century career and technical education programs for our students as a powerful pathway to the workforce.

 As Superintendent, I have helped our state turn the corner on this.
-CTE programs are on the rise, as early as middle school, and we now honor graduation pathways through technical fields.
+CTE programs are on the rise as early as middle school, and we now honor graduation pathways through technical fields.
 We are not done!
 I will work tirelessly to ensure that every student has a pathway to graduation.
 This does not mean lower standards – the carpenter still needs geometry, the welder still needs chemistry.
 I will work hard to restore capital budget funds to ensure our schools and skills centers have the highest quality programs and equipment to meet the needs of tomorrow’s workforce.

 High Standards with Local Control

 Perhaps the greatest failure of the last two presidential administrations has been their overzealous efforts to control states’ education systems from the federal level.
-I have been an outspoken voice to ensure that Washington State citizens are in control of Washington State’s education system.
-And that locally elected school boards and local communities remain in charge of local schools.
+I have been an outspoken voice to ensure that Washington State citizens are in control of Washington State’s education system and that locally elected school boards and local communities remain in charge of local schools.
 Congress has every right to demand high standards across the states, but to remain constitutionally sound and to further innovate public education, states need to control all of the means by which student achievement occurs.
 States should control their own curriculum policies, course options, graduation requirements, student assessment systems, and teacher evaluation systems.
 The federal government should set high expectations and help us to fund our essential civil rights mission, but the states need to control the path to success.
 I will continue to be an active voice at the national level for minimal federal intrusion into our schools.

 Washington State has an inequitable approach to funding school facilities.
 We rely on an anti-democratic 60% supermajority for local bond votes, and only then do districts qualify for state matching funds.
 This is a remarkable disadvantage for rural and property poor communities.
-In my first four years, we have grown the capital budget to a record high; we have added rural grants, seismic retrofits, and mitigation funds for water fixtures that may be impacted by Lead contamination.
+In my first four years, we have grown the Capital Budget to a record high; we have added rural grants, seismic retrofits, and mitigation funds for water fixtures that may be impacted by lead contamination.
 We can do more!
-I am developing a capital budget request that delivers basic, but essential, learning spaces to every community.
-The value of properties in your community should not be a barrier to high quality learning spaces!
+I am developing a Capital Budget request that delivers basic, but essential, learning spaces to every community.
+The value of properties in your community should not be a barrier to high-quality learning spaces!